Voter Bill of Rights

 - registered where you currently live

-- not in prison or on parole for a felony
+- not currently in state or federal prison or on parole for the conviction of a felony

 - The right to vote if you are still in line when the polls close.